Skip to main content

 Commercially available as a 160 mg/mL solution in single-use autoinjectors or prefilled syringes.

-Each prefilled syringe or autoinjector contains 160 mg of bimekizumab-bkzx; 2 separate prefilled syringes or autoinjectors required to administer a full dose.
+Each prefilled syringe or autoinjector contains 160 mg of bimekizumab-bkzx; 2 separate prefilled syringes or autoinjectors required to administer a full dose in patients with plaque psoriasis or hidradenitis suppurativa.

 Once removed from refrigerator, allow autoinjectors or prefilled syringes to sit at room temperature in unopened carton for 30–45 minutes prior to sub-Q injection.

 Administer each sub-Q injection at a different anatomic site (i.e., thighs, abdomen, or back of upper arm); avoid injections within 2 inches of the navel.
-Rotate injection sites.
+Rotate injection site with each injection.
 Administration in upper outer arm may only be performed by caregiver or healthcare professional.
 Do not administer into areas where skin is tender, bruised, red, hard, thick, scaly, or affected by psoriasis.

-If dose is missed, administer as soon as possible and resume dosing at the regular scheduled time.
+If dose is missed, administer as soon as possible and resume dosing at the regular scheduled interval.

 Dosage